-While living or working in the City of Lake Faffected by an emergency event or disaster?
-The state of the s
+1. While living or working in the City of Lake Forest have you ever been affected by an emergen cy event o or disaste er?

-Yes

-O No
+() No

-2. Ple ease identify the type of emergency or disaster that affected you.
+2. Please identify the type of emergency or disaster that affected you.

 Fire

 Flooding

 Other

-thi thi ease rank the following natural hazards according to the degree of reat that you believe the community faces.
-(One (1) is the greatest reat to the community and Six (6) is the lowest threat to the mmunity.)
+3. Please rank the following natural hazards according to the degree of threat that you believe the community faces.
+(One (1) is the greatest threat to the community and Six (6) is the lowest threat to the community.)

 Flood

 Wildfire

 Drought

 Earthquake

 Extreme Heat

 High Winds

-L Civil Unrest
+Civil Unrest

 Active Shooter Incident

 Large Hazardous Material Spills

 Uncontained Fire in a Hazardous Facility

 Cyber Attack

 Airplane Crash

 Longterm Utility (water or power) Outage

 Major/Longterm Freeway Closure

 Arsonist

-s there a significant hazard that you believe is a threat to your ommunity that is not listed above?
+there a significant hazard that you believe is a threat to your mmunity that is not listed above?
 Yes No

-Stop the Bleed Active Shooter Training Disaster Preparedness Hands Only CPR/Basic CPR Building Community Fire Resiliency in Wildland Urban Interface Youth Fire Prevention Education Ho Community Emergency Response Team (CERT) Training Community Emergency Response Team (CERT) Training w concerned are you that your neighborhood could be impacted by a ural or manmade disaster?
-Very Concerned w concerned are you that your neighborhood could be impacted by a ural or manmade disaster? w concerned are you that your neighborhood could be impacted by a ural or manmade disaster?
-Very Concerned w concerned are you that your neighborhood could be impacted by a ural or manmade disaster?
+the rity to the community.
+(One (1) being the most important to you and community and Seven (7) being the least Important to you and the nmunity.)

+Stop the Bleed Active Shooter Training

+Disaster Preparedness

+Hands Only CPR/Basic CPR

+Building Community Fire Resiliency in Wildland Urban Interface

+Youth Fire Prevention Education

+Community Emergency Response Team (CERT) Training

+Llau

+v concerned are you that your neighborhood could be impacted by a ural or manmade disaster?
+Very Concerned

+ural or manmade disaster?

+very Concerned

 Very Concerned Somewhat concerned

+Very Concerned Somewhat concerned Neither concerned nor unconcerned